Huracan-project/extended-ibtracs/README.md

 TODO:
 * Scripts creating/adding data
 * Scripts for exploring the database
 * FAQ: Filtering the data, subsetting a region, etc.

+**Acknowledgments**:
+This project obviously builds on the essential work carried on at NOAA curating the IBTrACS database.
+IBTrACS is available at https://www.ncei.noaa.gov/products/international-best-track-archive, see also important references therein.